-Notes: 1.
-See the table "Table 1.
-Protected Area Sizes".
+Note: 1.
+See the table "Protected Area Sizes".

-10-5.
-Write Status Register (WRSR)
+(4) Write Status Register (WRSR)

 The WRSR instruction is for changing the values of Status Register Bits.
 Before sending WRSR instruction, the Write Enable (WREN) instruction must be decoded and executed to set the Write Enable Latch (WEL) bit in advance.
-The WRSR instruction can change the value of Block Protect (BP1, BP0) bits to define the protected area of memory (as shown in "Table 1.
-Protected Area Sizes").
+The WRSR instruction can change the value of Block Protect (BP1, BP0) bits to define the protected area of memory (as shown in table 2).
 The WRSR also can set or reset the Status Register Write Disable (SRWD) bit in accordance with Write Protection (WP#) pin signal.
 The WRSR instruction cannot be executed once the Hardware Protected Mode (HPM) is entered.